schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 mpirun -n 8 julia [some options] mycode.jl
 ```

-# Debugging MPI code on Hoffman2 Cluster
+# Debugging MPI code

 - Using the print statements may be a straightforward way to debug

 - Using a debugger is generally better

-- Hoffman2 Cluster does not have a parallel debugger (e.g. TotalView)
+- Hoffman2 Cluster does not have a parallel debugger (e.g. TotalView) :(

 - One can go quite far with `gdb` (a sequential debugger)